Jisoo-Min/Graph-Match/data/readme.md

 python3 make_basic_blocks.py [path/file_name.json] json
 ```

 * If you want to recursively export json files, run below command.
+When you have a permission error, using `chmod +x run_make_basic_blocks.sh`
 ```sh
 ./run_make_basic_blocks.sh [json or dot]
 ````